 In an interview with Modern Drum magazine, Grohl credited his pillow as the reason for his powerful single-stroke rolls.
 In his younger days, before he owned a drum set, he would practice rudiments on a pillow.
 The lack of resistance made him lean into the single-stroke rolls, which went on to become his signature ‘machine gun’ styled fills.

-Grohl’s drumming can be classified as assertive, aggressive and bold.
+Grohl’s drumming can be classified as assertive, aggressive, and bold.
 He plays with a lot of passion and power with strong hits and loud strokes that drive the sound of the power-packed bands he has been a part of.
 But loud doesn’t imply he lacks dynamics.
-He uses silence, accents, breaks and syncopation to create dynamics.
-Not to show off his skills, but to add to depth or punch to the framework of the song.
+He uses silence, accents, breaks, and syncopation to create dynamics.
+Not to show off his skills, but to add depth or punch to the framework of the song.

 “Play less and play it more” – summarizes Grohl’s penchant for powerful playing.

-Since Dave Grohl started out as a drummer, many of the songs he has written are centered on the drums.
-Most songwriters play a melodic/harmonic instrument, which yields songs that are based around melody, chord changes or rhythmic/melodic motifs.
+Since Dave Grohl started as a drummer, many of the songs he has written are centered on the drums.
+Most songwriters play a melodic/harmonic instrument, which yields songs that are based around the melody, chord changes, or rhythmic/melodic motifs.
 Grohl uses key drum phrases and memorable fills between these phrases that are haunting and axiomatic to the music.

-Perhaps this ‘drum-oriented’ composition, despite the fact that he now sings and plays the guitar, is just his sub-conscious familiarity with the instrument leaking into his creative process.
-Everlong, one of Foo Fighter’s best-known songs, is a good example of this process.
+Perhaps this ‘drum-oriented’ composition, even though he now sings and plays the guitar, is just his subconscious familiarity with the instrument leaking into his creative process.
+Everlong, one of Foo Fighter’s best-known songs is a good example of this process.
 Even though you see Taylor Hawkins on the drums in the music video, Dave Grohl has recorded the studio drum track.